cmd69/teleBot/README.md

 # 🇺🇸 **Telegram Expense Manager Bot**

 Welcome to the documentation for the Telegram Expense Manager Bot, a powerful tool designed to help users efficiently manage personal expenses, categorize transactions, and gain insights through visualizations.
-This document will provide you with an overview of the project's functionality, initialization process, project architecture, and how to use the bot effectively.
+This document will provide you with an overview of the project's functionality, initialization process, project architecture, and how to use the telegram bot effectively.

 ## 📚 **Table of Contents**